Iron Warrior: Production

 Iron Warrior was the third film in the Ator series.
-It was shot on location on Gozo island in Malta with interiors shot in Mediterranean Film Studios in Malta.
+Executive Producer Ovidio G. Assonitis had attempted to buy the rights of Conan the Barbarian from Dino De Laurentiis to produce a third film in that series, but was unable to.
+It was shot on location on Gozo island in Malta with a set previously constructed for the 1980 Robert Altman film Popeye.
+Interiors were shot in Mediterranean Film Studios in Malta.
 Iron Warrior was shot in 1985.
+Director Alfonso Brescia was replaced by Ovidio G. Assonitis after Brescia was hit by a car on location in Malta and had to return to Italy for treatment.

 Release

 Iron Warrior was released in Italy on 1 January 1987 and in the United States on 9 January.

 Reception

 From contemporary reviews, a reviewer credited as "Lor." of Variety reviewed the film on March 21, 1987.
-"Lor." referred to the film as lifting equal amounts from both the Star Wars and Indiana Jones films and had poor derivative music from Star Trek II: The Wrath of Khan.
-"Lor." stated that O'Keeffe is embarrassing, posing instead of acting and like the rest of the cast, stuck with a funny looking punk-influenced hairdo.
+"Lor." referred to the film as lifting equal amounts from both the Star Wars and Indiana Jones films and having poor derivative music from Star Trek II: The Wrath of Khan.
+"Lor." stated that O'Keeffe is embarrassing, posing instead of acting and, like the rest of the cast, sticking with a funny looking punk-influenced hairdo.